reema0814/Threat-Protection-with-XDR/Labguide/lab3_logic_app.md

    ![Lab overview.](./media/Lab03-task1-005.png)

 ## Review
- In this lab, you will perform the following:
+ In this lab, you have perform the following:
  - Create a Security Operations Center Team in Microsoft Teams
  - Create a Playbook in Microsoft Sentinel
  - Update a Playbook in Microsoft Sentinel